sh1v-max/Learning_HTML-CSS/14_CSS-Properties/Readme.md

 * `steps(n, start)`: A step transition with n steps and start value.

 ## Opacity
+The `opacity` property is used to set the opacity of an element.

+* `opacity: 0.5;` sets the opacity of an element to 50%.

 ### Difference between `opacity` and `transparent`